richATavail/ble_explorer/README.md

 **NOTE** This is definitely not a hardened app.

+**NOTE** This is not to demonstrate best practices of UI/UX design nor a model app for Jetpack Compose usage; just enough to demonstrate the BLE functionality.

 **NOTE** There is no road map for this project.

 As of right now it: